lightbug-io/docs/apis/v1/glossary.md

 Points can have device error codes attached to them.

-These have a positive integer value, up to a maximum of 255, but are not a bitfield.
+In the V1 API these are represented as a positive integer value, up to a maximum of 255, but are not a bitfield.

+These are stored in the `stringValue` field that is accessbile via the API.

 | Error Code | Description |
 |------------|-------------|